A webcam is an indispensable part of a streamer’s arsenal. Generally, streams that include a “face cam” tend to be more popular.

 So, what exactly makes this webcam our primary choice?

 First and foremost, it truly offers the best value for your money.
 Despite the relatively high MSRP, it is regularly available for about $70, making this truly high-quality webcam relatively affordable for the average user.

-As we’ve already described it in its own entry, the C922x has all the key features: 1080p video capture, crisp and clear recording quality, a great integrated microphone, excellent light correction, and an overall sturdy build.
+As we’ve already described it in its own entry, the C922x has all the key characteristics: 1080p video capture, crisp and clear recording quality, an amazing integrated microphone, great light correction, and an overall sturdy build.
 All of this makes the webcam fairly future-proof, not to mention that it looks quite nice to boot, complete with that sleek glass front.

-Now, of course, as we’ve mentioned already, tastes and requirements differ.
+Now, of course, as we’ve mentioned already, tastes and requirements are different.
 Rest assured that any of the webcams listed here will serve your needs well, provided that you keep their capabilities in mind.